aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 registry.register(objectB, 'The Object B');
 ```

-If you don't want to observe them later, you may need to pass a third value, which is something like registration token:
+If you don't want to observe them later, you may need to pass a third value, which is something like a registration token:

 ```js
 registry.register(objectC, 'The Object C', objectC);